DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 DocumentSplitter

-Splitting documents with long texts is a common preprocessing step during indexing.
-This allows Embedders to create significant semantic representations and avoids exceeding the maximum context length of language models.
+This is a common preprocessing step during indexing.
+It helps Embedders create meaningful semantic representations and prevents exceeding language model context limits.

 DocumentSplitter.__init__